wallacepck/tp/docs/UserGuide.md

 **:information_source: Notes about the command box:**<br>

 The command box remembers up to 16 previous commands.
-You can use the Up Arrow (↑) on your keyboard to scroll back through them and the Down Arrow (↓) to move forward.
+You can use the Up Arrow `(↑)` key on your keyboard to scroll back through them and the Down Arrow `(↓)` key to move forward.
 This saves time by letting you reuse commands without retyping them.

 If you edit a recalled command, the history navigation resets, and you can’t scroll forward anymore.
-Once you press `Enter`, the modified command is saved as a new history entry.
+Once you press the `Enter` key, the modified command is saved as a new history entry.

 Example:
-1. You type: `find mm/2040` and press `Enter`
+1. Type `find mm/2040` and press the `Enter` key.

-2. You type: `list` and press `Enter`
+2. Type `list` and press the `Enter` key.

-3. You press Up Arrow (↑) once → It shows `list`.
+3. Press the Up Arrow `(↑)` key once and you will see `list` in the command box.

-4. You press Up Arrow (↑) again → It shows `find mm/2040`.
+4. Press the Up Arrow `(↑)` key again and you will see `find mm/2040` in the command box.

-5. Now, if you change `find mm/2040` to `find mm/2103` and then press Down Arrow (↓), you will notice that you aren't moving forward through history because you modified the command.
+5. Now, if you change `find mm/2040` to `find mm/2103` and then press the Down Arrow `(↓)` key, you will notice that you aren't moving forward through history because you modified the command.

 </div>